Special Programs

 The Joint B.A./M.M.
 Program allows students to earn a Bachelor of Arts degree from Columbia College and a Master of Music degree from The Juilliard School in five years.
 While instrumentalists and composers are expected to complete the dual degree program in five years, voice students may need six years of study to complete the program, depending on preparation.

 Students interested in the Joint B.A./M.M.
 Program must have participated in the Cross-Registration Program for at least one year to be eligible to apply.
 Interested students must apply to the joint degree program in their junior year at the College.
-To be considered for the program, Columbia College students must have completed by the end of junior year 94 points of coursework, including all Core Curriculum requirements and all requirements for a major or concentration.
+To be considered for the program, Columbia College students must have completed by the end of junior year 94 points of coursework, including all Core Curriculum requirements and all requirements for a major.
 There are no prerequisite courses for the courses in the M.M. program at Juilliard that are required to qualify for admission to the Joint B.A./M.M.
 Program, but students considering the program are encouraged to complement their cross-registration instruction at Juilliard with music classes and participation in ensembles at Columbia.

 If accepted to Joint B.A./M.M.
 Program, students will become full-time graduate students at Juilliard in their fourth year and will be subject to Juilliard’s financial aid policies.
 While it may be possible to complete 1-2 courses required for the B.A. degree at Columbia College in the fourth year, students must receive permission to do so from the College and will not be eligible for financial aid from Columbia College in that fourth year.